 Symptoms Of Whiplash

-The symptoms of whiplash may not occur straight after an accident.
+According to the NHS guide on whiplash, symptoms may not occur straight after an accident.
 They could include:

 - Pain in the neck area